ibm-cloud-docs/account/iam-wildcard.md

 ### Using a question mark (`?`) as a wildcard
 {: #policy-doc-multiwildcards}

-The following example shows how you can create a policy that gives a user access to edit any {{site.data.keyword.messagehub}} topic that ends in `81` with two characters before the numerical characters in a particular account.
+The following example shows how you can create a policy that gives a user access to edit any {{site.data.keyword.messagehub}} topic that ends in a particular pattern.

+On the line `"value": "*??81"`, the `*` indicates zero or more characters and matches any string that ends with `??81`.
+The `?` represents a single character.
+Since there are two `??`, the resulting pattern matches a string of four or more characters that end in `81`.

 ```json
 {